Overview of Impaler's Minimal Game Engine

 Game - game-specific code such as monsters, upgrades, and levels.

-Engine - foundational functionality such as rendering, physics, and input.
+Engine - game-agnostic systems such as rendering, physics, and input.

-Core is a collection of utilities used by other engine components and the game itself.
-Everything here is standard for a game project.
+Core is a collection of utilities and data types commonly used by other engine components.

 Visualization of various noise functions